ibid-11962/reddit-post-scheduler/README.md

 - **collectionid** The uuid of the collection you want to post to.
 - **sort** The suggested sort to apply.

 The following properties are also optional, but take booleans, not strings.
+These all default to False, so only include them if setting to True.
+Some need moderator permissions.

 - **spoiler**